 If you've spent some time with the Mobirise Builder so far scrolling down through the blocks palette in PortfolioM4 might leave you with the question "Is that it?" once you get to the bottom a bit too early.
 At least this happened to me so I decided taking a look and actually comparing the blocks taking place in this Bootstrap Portfolio Template with some other v4 ones.
 A simple look at the portfolio bootstrap template's demo page shown up PortfolioM4 consists of about 35 blocks while LawyerM4 for example has 47 of them being from the same price range.
 Of course the price per block might not be the best way to compare since what can be pointed out as a downside (like – fewer blocks) might also be considered and advantage – like less for the beginner to wonder about if it should or should not take place on page and if it does – what to pour in it.

 At first when I saw PortfolioM4 Bootstrap Portfolio Template I wasn't impressed at all.
-I actually thought it a step back from the great themes like LawyerM4, AgencyM4 and the Mobirise4 itself.
+I actually thought it a step back from the great Free Bootstrap Templates like LawyerM4, AgencyM4 and the Mobirise4 itself.
 It kind of felt odd and different – pretty much due to all the differences form the accustomed v4 way described above.

 So yes, initially I was quite negative.